jguepin/bip-backend/README.md

-# town-backend
+# bip-backend

-The Town backend is a Node.js server exposing an API using Express.js framework, storing data in MongoDB.
+The Bip backend is a Node.js server exposing an API using Express.js framework, storing data in MongoDB.

 ## Requirements